Druze on Golan Heights protest against Israeli municipal election

 MAJDAL SHAMS, Golan Heights (Reuters) - Hundreds of Druze Arabs, some carrying Syrian flags, gathered outside the gates of a polling station on the Israeli-occupied Golan Heights on Tuesday, trying to block their townspeople from voting in municipal elections.

-Israeli police wearing helmets and carrying tear gas launchers cleared a path for would-be voters (PICTURED) outside the balloting center in Majdal Shams.
+Israeli police wearing helmets cleared a path for would-be voters outside the balloting center in Majdal Shams.
+As protesters continued to prevent people from entering, police fired teargas to disperse the crowd.
+No one was hurt or arrested.

 The town is the largest Druze community in the area of mountainous plateau that Israel captured from Syria in a 1967 war, unilaterally annexing it in 1981 in a move not recognized internationally.